Teacher Environment Network

 If you would like to be involved in the TEN you can go on our database to be notified about forthcoming events by completing this survey.

-Register to attend the Term 3 TEN on Climate change empowerment
+Register to attend the Term 4 TEN on Keeping students engaged at school or at home

 You must register to attend.
-Online registrations are now open.
+Online registrations are now open and will close at 5pm on Friday 27 November.

 Please note that due to COVID-19 restrictions this event will be held online.
 Event log in details will be sent to registered participants.